 How Does the Synapse Treatment Program Work?

-Core Principles of the Synapse System
+Understanding the Core Principles of the Synapse System

 The principles are as follows:

-- Addiction is a disease of the brain, and effective forms of treatment must therefore address brain functioning.
+- Addiction is a disease of the brain, and effective forms of treatment must address brain functioning.

 - Treating substance misuse may prevent the onset of full-fledged addiction, which may lead to chronic underachievement, delinquency, and ultimate death.